You’re Invited to Olympus Mall Where the Greek Gods Dwell and Sell

 God Name: Hera

-Realms: Marriage, family, monogamy, fidelity
+Realms: Marriage, family, monogamy, fidelity, queen of the gods

 Family Tree: Wife of Zeus; mother of Ares, Eileithyia, Hebe, and Hephaestus